 And if you are having trouble falling asleep, try taking magnesium or melatonin, and reducing or eliminating screen time before bed.
 Check out some of our other tips for a better night’s sleep.

 High Intensity Interval Training (HIIT) is a great way to burn more calories in less time—as are circuit and interval workouts!

 Interval workouts require you to do short bursts of all-out effort followed by brief periods of rest, while circuits are one exercise after the next without rest until the whole circuit is over.
 Both of these methods are different than steady-state cardio workouts like walking or jogging because they get your heart rate up and help your body burn fat better.

-If losing stubborn belly fat proves difficult, and you’re also overweight, you may want to talk to your doctor.
+If losing that menopause belly proves difficult, and you’re also overweight, you may want to talk to your doctor.
 You can have your hormone levels checked—some women have thyroid issues that can make weight loss harder than it needs to be.

 However, small tweaks to your daily habits can create some amazing results in reducing belly fat.
 It won’t always be easy, but it is doable.
 The key is to be consistent!